Reality Capture

 Testimonial

-What they says about us
+What clients say about us

 FAQ

-Frequently Ask Questions
+Frequently Asked Questions

 Reality capture refers to the process of collecting data of physical spaces or objects using various types of technology such as laser scanning, photogrammetry, lidar and SLAM.
 The captured data is then processed to create accurate digital representations of the real world conditions that can be used by a variety of professional disciplines like operations, architecture, engineering, construction, entertainment and more.